Spirals-Team/test4repair-experiments/results/chart/7/jGenProg/readme.md

 Nb of EvoSuite Tests: 62

-Nb of Failing EvoSuite Tests: 62
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 22

 ## Patch 41 #  jGenProg+MinImpact With Seed 22

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.time.TimePeriodValues : 552